geertjanw/ojet-training/README.md

 </oj-bind-for-each>
 ```

-**Note:** To do the above, you'll need to reference 'ojs/ojcollapsible' in the dependency list passed into the define() call of the CCA component's ViewModel.
+**Note:** To do the above, you'll need to reference 'ojs/ojcollapsible' in the dependency list passed into the define() call of the Web Component's ViewModel.

 ### (c) Creating CRUD Functionality

-We're going to create a 'slot' (i.e., a placeholder) in the 'my-employee-form' CCA component and, in some of the usages of the 'my-employee-form' CCA component, we will fill it with buttons for doing CRUD functionality, as shown below:
+We're going to create a 'slot' (i.e., a placeholder) in the 'my-employee-form' Web Component and, in some of the usages of the 'my-employee-form' Web Component, we will fill it with buttons for doing CRUD functionality, as shown below:

 <table><tr><td>
 <img src="Screen%20Shot%202018-06-24%20at%2022.35.42.png" alt="alt text" width="500" height="420">
 </td></tr></table>

-   1. In the 'component.json' file of the 'my-employee-form' CCA component, define the 'slots' section as follows:
+   1. In the 'component.json' file of the 'my-employee-form' Web Component, define the 'slots' section as follows:

 ```js #button { border: none; }
 "slots": {